bmedicke/REED/readme.md

 See [[edvac]](#sources-and-further-reading).

-Somewhat controversially named solely after John von Neumann this is still the base for the most common CPU designs.
+Somewhat controversially named solely after John von Neumann this is still the base for most common CPU designs.

 > architecture-von-neumann.jpg